chartpath/ramses-tutorial/post1.md

 ### Schemas!

+Schemas describe the structure of data.

-Now we need to create schemata for the different kinds of ingredients that we will make our pizzas from.
+We need to create schemata for the different kinds of ingredients that we will make our pizzas from.
 The default schema from Ramses is a basic example in items.json.

 Since we're going to have more than one schema in our project, let's create a new directory and move the default schema into it to keep things clean.